vsimakhin/web-logbook/README.md

 - Fix: Optimized the currency page to refresh the state after a flight record is updated.
 - New: Add support for imports from Leon application.
 - Fix: Flights for the selected person were shown in random order.

-## [3.16.0] - 25.10.2025

-- Fix: Error when building aircraft list if multiple aircraft types were logged under the same registration number.
-- Update: Golang and npm packages/security patches
-- Fix/Update: Simplified and corrected night time calculation.
-Previously, it could be inaccurate for routes on the opposite side of the globe from Europe.
-- Fix: Night time field wasn't updated (for copied flights) if the actual night time was 0.

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)